aburi6800/msx-CorridorRunner/README.md

 ## Build

+z88dk and cmake are required.
+Install in advance.
-Clone the project and execute the following command.
+Clone the project, enter the project root folder, and do the following.

 ```
 $ mkdir build && cd build
 $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/z88dk.cmake ..
 $ make clean && make
 ```
-The `.rom` file is output to the project's `dist` directory.
+The `c-runner.rom` file is output to the project's `dist` directory.

 ## Run with openMSX

+OpenMSX is available from:

 [openMSX](https://openmsx.org/)

+On the command line, from the project root directory do the following:

 ```
-$ openmsx ../dist/example.rom
+$ openmsx ./dist/c-runner.rom
 ```
+Or load c-runner.rm from the activated OpenMSX.

 ## License